fzqneo/ByteSlice/README.md

 + `tests/` - Unit tests written in GoogleTest framework

 # Citing this work

-Ziqiang Feng, Eric Lo, Ben Kao, and Wenjian Xu.
-"**Byteslice: Pushing the envelop of main memory data processing with a new storage layout.**"
+Ziqiang Feng, Eric Lo, Ben Kao, and Wenjian Xu. "**Byteslice: Pushing the envelop of main memory data processing with a new storage layout.**"
 In Proceedings of the 2015 ACM SIGMOD International Conference on Management of Data, pp. 31-46.
 ACM, 2015.

 Download: http://dl.acm.org/citation.cfm?id=2747642

+# Platform requirements

+1. C++ compiler with C++11 and OpenMP support
+2. CPU with AVX2 instruction set extension

 # Tested platform